How to live longerReading Time: 5 minutes

 - If it’s homecooked, what’s your most common cooking method for it?

 - What would make you eat more fish?

-You will find the reasons the British give for not eating fish and some links to statistics in my previous article on fish.
+You can find the reasons the British give for not eating fish and some links to statistics in my previous article on fish.

-Spain is the country in the world with the best qualify of life until the end.
+Spain is the country in the world with the best qualify of life until death.
 The reason: the lowest cardiovascular disease rates in the world (followed by Israel and France).
 According to a New England Journal of Medicine study, people who followed the Mediterranean diet had 30% less chance of dying from cardiovascular disease.
-Are you a bit more interested now?
+Not convinced yet?

-Why are saturated fats (think fish and chips and English breakfast) bad for you?
+Why are saturated fats (think fish and chips) bad for you?
 Because your body already produces them.
-So, you don’t need any more baddies!
+And you don’t need any more baddies!

-Now, I know your doctor has already told you all this and you have not listened; I didn’t either, not because I thought they were wrong, but because it’s easy to not exercise and bake too much, particularly in today’s situation, and particularly if you work from home.
-So listening to this talk is something I needed.
-So, if you need some convincing, read on.
+Now, I know your doctor has already told you all this and you have not listened; I didn’t either, mainly because it’s easy to be a couch potato and bake a few too many pies, particularly this year, and particularly if you work from home.
+Listening to this talk is something I needed.
+If you still need convincing, read on.

 General benefits of having a good cellular structure (thanks to good fats)